processing/p5.js/BENIOKU.md

 ## Katkıda bulunanlar

 We recognize all types of contributions.
-This project follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification.
-Instructions to add yourself or add contribution emojis to your name are [here](https://github.com/processing/p5.js/issues/2309).
-You can also post an issue or comment with the text: `@all-contributors please add @YOUR-USERNAME for THING(S)` and our nice bot will add you.
+This project follows the [all-contributors] https://github.com/kentcdodds/all-contributors) specification.
+Instructions to add yourself or add contribution emojis to your name are [here] https://github.com/processing/p5.js/issues/2309).
+You can also post an issue or comment with the text: ` all-contributors please add @YOUR-USERNAME for THING(S)` and our nice bot will add you.

+Tüm türdeki katkıları tanımaktayız.
+Bu proje [all-contributors](https://github.com/kentcdodds/all-contributors) özelliklerini takip etmektedir.
+Kendinizi eklemek veya katkı emojileri eklemek için talimatlar [burada](https://github.com/processing/p5.js/issues/2309) verilmiştir.
+Ayrıca, `all-contributors please add @YOUR-USERNAME for THING(S)`  metnini içeren bir sorun veya yorum göndererek güzel botumuz sizi ekleyebilir.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->